reinout/checkoutmanager/README.txt

 -----------------------

 If you don't specify an output directory name for your checkout url, it just takes the last part.
-One exception: subversion.
-It is intelligent there:
+Some exceptions, most for subversion:

 - ``https://xxx/yyy/product/trunk`` becomes "product" instead of "trunk".